TerryV8/click-count/docs/link_web-app_to_redis.md

 # The Output

-Having brought the HAProxy,
-We can reach our web-app from:
+Having brought the HAProxy, we can reach our web-app from:
 - The ha proxy: http://10.211.55.4:8080/clickCount
 - the slave node 1: http://10.211.55.5:30808/clickCount/
 - the slave node 2: http://10.211.55.6:30808/clickCount/